Why You’re Seeing Flying Ants Inside Your Home

 • Set ant bait traps: Position baits near areas where ants enter.
 They’ll carry the bait back to the nest, helping reduce the population at the source.

-Expert Services for Ants and Termites
+Expert Services for Flying Ants and Termites

 A sudden appearance of flying ants can be the first sign of a bigger pest issue.
 Whether it’s a developing ant colony, or something more destructive like termites, acting fast is the best defense.